 Looking for the best restaurants to eat when you visit Japan?
 Here are some quick tips in English on how to search for restaurants in Japan using Tabelog.

 I often get asked by readers and friends where and what to eat in Japan when they visit.
 It’s a really tough and challenging question for me to answer since there are simply too many choices.
 The right restaurant recommendation really depends on the person’s preference, what type of food they are looking for, budget, distance from the hotel, etc.

-The second reason why it’s difficult to recommend a great restaurant is because there are simply too many of them, even just in the Tokyo area.
+The second reason why it’s difficult to recommend a great restaurant is that there are simply too many of them, even just in the Tokyo area.
 For one of my favorite food – Yakiniku (Japanese BBQ), there are close to 4,000 just in Tokyo.
-Another example are the Michelin restaurants; there are over 400 Michelin Starred restaurants in Tokyo.
+Another example is the Michelin restaurants; there are over 400 Michelin Starred restaurants in Tokyo.
 How do you select which ones to go to?
-And there are a lot of restaurants which are just as good, and didn’t make the list.
+And there are a lot of restaurants which are just as good and didn’t make the list.

 So how do I look up my restaurant choices?
 What I find really helpful for restaurant reviews when I visit Japan is to use Tabelog (食べログ).

 You can easily look up restaurant options based on the location where you’re at or the type of food you want to eat.
 The site is only available in Japanese but Google translate does a pretty decent job.
 If you are in Japan and looking for food recommendations, I highly recommend using Tabelog.
 Here are the basics: